Protective Carry Case for PRO / Active

 There has been far less research on the effects of IMT with patients who have asthma.
 A 2013 Cochrane systematic review (Silva et al., 2013) concluded that,

 “There is no conclusive evidence in this review to support or refute inspiratory muscle training for asthma.
 The evidence was limited by the small number of trials with few participants..”.

-Notwithstanding, there are a number of similarities between the neuromechanical mechanisms intensifying dyspnoea in acute asthma and in COPD.
+Notwithstanding, there are several similarities between the neuromechanical mechanisms intensifying dyspnea in acute asthma and in COPD.
 Accordingly, it is reasonable to suggest that, for at least some people with asthma, IMT will have the same benefits as have been shown for patients with COPD (Beaumont et al., 2018; O'Donnell et al., 2019).
 Furthermore, based on the observation that,